slowernews/wisdom-tldr/chapters/chapter_3_action.md

 Plans are not static.

-You need to switch strategies a few times to get where you want to go.
-When problems shift faster than your rate of adaptation you go extinct.
+Switch strategies a few times to get where you want to go.
+If problems shift faster than your rate of adaptation you loose.

 > *'I am a man of fixed and unbending principles, the first of which is to be flexible at all times.' -- Everett Dirksen*